Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Baylor Dallas is a comprehensive Level I trauma center; one of only two adult trauma centers in Dallas, covering 21 counties (18,000 square miles) and 5 million residents.
 The trauma services division has dedicated trauma and stroke teams, providing 24-hour coverage of emergency services.
 The Riggs Emergency Department, with more than 75,000 square feet, 85 patient treatment rooms, has dedicated areas specifically for trauma care, physician referral and minor emergency care.

-The campus of Baylor University Medical Center encompasses five connecting hospitals (1,062 beds):
+The 115-acre campus of Baylor University Medical Center encompasses three inpatient hospitals:

 Additional Baylor Scott & White facilities offering medical services on the Baylor Dallas campus: